Standard Vanguard: Vanguard Phase II

-The Swiss importer for the Vanguard was an energetic firm called AMAG, which later took on the Swiss Volkswagen franchise.
-AMAG themselves assembled the Swiss market Phase I Vanguards, and it was at the Geneva Motor Show in March 1953 that an extensive re-design was unveiled: the Phase II Vanguard was of a contemporary Ponton three-box "notch-back" design.
-Boot/trunk capacity increased by 50% in comparison to that of the Phase I, and visibility was improved with a further enlarged rear window.
-A new, extended, grille now encompassed the parking lights.
+The Swiss importer was AMAG, who assembled the Swiss market Phase I Vanguards.
+At the Geneva International Motor Show in March 1953 an extensive re-design was unveiled: the Phase II Vanguard was of a contemporary ponton three-box saloon design.
+Boot/trunk capacity increased by fifty percent in comparison to that of the Phase I, and visibility was improved with a further enlarged rear window.
+A new, extended, grille now encompassed the sidelights.

 Mechanically there were few changes, but the clutch changed from cable to hydraulic operation and the engine compression ratio increased to 7.2:1.
 The previously fitted anti-roll bar was no longer used.
 Wider 6.00x16 tyres were fitted to improve road holding.

 A car that was tested by The Motor magazine, without the optional overdrive, had a top speed of 80 mph and could accelerate from 0–60 mph in 19.9 seconds.
 A fuel consumption of 23.5 mpgimp was recorded.

 In February 1954 Standard became the first British car maker to offer a diesel engine as a factory fitted option.
-The chassis was stiffened to take the weight of the heavier engine and performance suffered with 65 mi/h about the top speed.
-Like the petrol engines, the diesel was a Standard-built "20C" engine developed for the Ferguson tractor.
-The diesels fitted to the tractor were restricted to 2200 rpm and developed 25 hp, but road-going engines in Vanguards had no limiter and so produced 60 hp at 3800 rpm.
+The chassis was stiffened and front suspension modified to take the weight of the heavier engine.
+Of similar displacement to the petrol engine but of a more long-stroked design, the diesel was a Standard-built "20C" engine developed for the Ferguson tractor.
+The diesels fitted to the tractor were restricted to 2,200 rpm and developed 25 bhp, but road-going engines in Vanguards had no limiter and so produced 60 bhp at 3,800 rpm.
+Performance suffered compared to the petrol models, with a top speed of about 65 mi/h.
 However, they retained the tractor's "Ki-Gass", de-compressor and over-fuelling systems, all of which had to be manually operated when starting the engine from cold.
 1,973 diesel Vanguards were made.

 In 1954 The Motor magazine tested the diesel version and recorded a top speed of 66.2 mph acceleration from 0–50 mph in 31.6 seconds and a fuel consumption of 37.5 mpgimp.
 The test car, which had overdrive, cost £1,099 including taxes.

 For 1955, the Australian-built coupé utility was given a re-styled tail which resulted in extra room in the cargo area.
 It also featured a new full-width rear window and improved cabin features.
 As the coupe utility variant of the Phase III style was not yet available, an updated Phase II utility was offered in 1956 with a mesh grille, two-tone paint and new interior trim.